“Sexual harassment on the job is not a problem for virtuous women.”

 –Phyllis Schlafly 1924-2016

 A question has been percolating in the back of my mind for some time and now given all that has been going on in the news seems like the perfect time to address it.
 And that question is: are rape and sexual assault really considered crimes?

 Let’s look at some recent stories.
 It was heralded as a tremendous victory that actor and comedian Bill Cosby was sentenced to three to 10 years and was described by the presiding judge as a ‘violent sexual predator.’
-But all I could think was, three years !?
+But all I could think was, three years ?!
 He could be out in as little as three years for that?
-Okay, maybe in Mr. Cosby’s case three years is significant, since he is 81 years old.
+Okay, maybe in Mr. Cosby’s case three years is significant.
+After all, he is 81 years old.
 But what about if the perpetrator was, say, 41 years old?
 He would be out at only age 44, and those measly three years hardly seem like much of a deterrent to me.